skeyll/SynicSugar/docs/content/_index.md

 +++
 # What is SynicSugar?
 SynicSugar is the syntax sugar of netcode for Unity with Epic Online Services.
 The process is sonic by pre-generating and IL weaving codes for your project.
 The goal is an easy online game dev for everyone!
 SynicSugar will be optimized for small-party (action) game.
+Can import from [Github](https://github.com/skeyll/SynicSugar)

 ```cs
 using SynicSugar.P2P;